anarthal/blog/_posts/2020-07-08-logistic-regression.md

 Recall that binary classification is the problem of predicting the class $$ y \in \{0, 1\} $$ of an object given a set of input features $$ x \in \mathbb{R}^n $$.
 To be able to train a model capable of making such predictions, we are given a set of correctly labeled examples: a set of points $$ (x^{(i)}, y^{(i)}) $$ with $$ i \in [1, m] $$.

 As I am a big fan of board games, I will develop an example using [this Kaggle dataset](https://www.kaggle.com/mrpantherson/board-game-data) on board game data.
 The dataset comprises 5000 real boardgames, together with features as their number of players, average game duration, number of people that have bought the game, and so on.
 The games are ranked from best to worst popular using a rating defined by [this website](https://boardgamegeek.com/browse/boardgame).
+[This Kaggle kernel](https://www.kaggle.com/anarthal/board-game-logistic-regression) contains the full code for the example we will develop.
+I will show some snippets here when relevant.

 We will try to predict whether a board game is "top" or not, where we define a "top board game" as one being among the best 1000.
-Thus, y = 1 if the game is one of the top 1000, and y = 0 otherwise.
+Thus, $$ y = 1 $$ if the game is one of the top 1000, and $$ y = 0 $$ otherwise.

 Our task is to build a model to predict y.
 For the sake of example, we will just use the two most relevant input features (this will allow us to visualize the results better):